kimmanis/LaunchPage/README.md

 Then set up the database: <code>heroku run rake db:migrate</code>

 If the CSS isn't showing up correctly, you may want to precompile assets and push everything again: <code>rake assets:precompile</code>

-## License & Attribution
-This code is released under the [MIT License](http://choosealicense.com/licenses/mit/).
-Parts of this code may be covered under separate license.
-While not required, we do ask for a link on your land page back to this page, so others can discover and build upon the work.